ruby0b/ttt-discord-bot/readme.md

 discord_ttt_postround_active (default: 0)     Treat TTT postround as active?
 ```

+## Discord Account Mapping

+We need to know every player's [Discord user ID](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-):
+Players (with the `discord_manage` ULib permission) can type `!discord DISCORD_ID` to set their own Discord account.

+Admins (with the `discord_manage_others` ULib permission) can also type `!discord DISCORD_ID PLAYER_NAME` to set other players' Discord accounts for them.

+(You could also just manually edit `garrysmod/data/discord_player_map.json` and insert the [steamID](https://www.steamidfinder.com/) → Discord user ID mappings as JSON: `{ "STEAM_0:0:123456789": "123456789123456789" }`)

 ## Commands

-+ `discord_pause` Pause / Unpause the Discord addon.
+- `discord_pause` Pause / Unpause the Discord addon.
 Pausing will temporarily unmute and undeafen everyone.
 This can come in handy when you want to announce something mid-game or when the addon somehow gets stuck.
 I personally use a binding for this: `bind p discord_pause`

 ## Implementation